-North Carolina Flag
+North Carolina State Flag

 History of the North Carolina Flag

-North Carolina is a state in the Southeastern region of the United States of America.
-It shares borders with South Carolina, Georgia, Tennessee, Virginia, and the Atlantic Ocean.
-The capital of North Carolina is called Raleigh and the largest city is called Charlotte.
+North Carolina is located in the Southeastern region of the United States of America and shares borders with South Carolina, Georgia, Tennessee, Virginia, and the Atlantic Ocean.
+The capital of North Carolina is Raleigh and the largest city is Charlotte.
 North Carolina was named after King Charles I of England and its capital, Raleigh, was named after Sir Walter Raleigh.
-North Carolina is also referred to as "The Tar Heel State" because it is thought that the workers in the state used to sell tar, pitch, and turpentine from the long leaf pine trees that North Carolina is home too.
-It is also sometimes referred to as "The Old North State," a title it obtained after the Carolina colony divided into North Carolina and South Carolina North Carolina was inhabited with Native American tribes which include, Cherokee, Catawba, Tuscarora, and Croatan.
+North Carolina is also referred to as "The Tar Heel State," which references the tar, pitch, and turpentine industries of North Carolina, where tar was harvested from the vast long leaf pine tree forests in the state.
+The state is also sometimes referred to as "The Old North State," a title it obtained after the Carolina colony was divided into North Carolina and South Carolina.

+North Carolina was inhabited with Native American tribes which include, Cherokee, Catawba, Tuscarora, and Croatan.
 The first European to arrive to the area was Spanish explorer Giovanni da Verrazano in 1524, followed by Spanish explorer Juan Pardo who founded the fort San Juan in 1567.
-In 1584, English explorers Philip Amadas and Arthur Barlowe arrived in the area under the instruction of Sir Walter Raleigh to find land in North America for Queen Elizabeth I to claim.
-During this period, the English established the Roanoke Colony which was the first European colony in North America and it was led by John White.
-John White returned to England for more supplies, and when he returned to North Carolina, the colony had disappeared.
-It is still unknown today what happened to the colony.
-During the late 1600s and 1700s, more English were moving and settling to North Carolina and in 1705 the first permanent town was established in Bath.
-With more English moving to the area, the Tuscarora tribe began to revolt against this and in 1711, the Tuscarora war began but in 1713, the tribe were defeated.
-In 1776, North Carolina signed the declaration of independence and on November 21st, 1789, it officially became the 12th state of the United States of America.
+In 1584, English explorers Philip Amadas and Arthur Barlowe arrived in the area under the instruction of Sir Walter Raleigh to find land in North America for Queen Elizabeth I. During this period, the English established the Roanoke Colony which was led by John White and was the first European colony in North America.
+John White returned to England for more supplies, and when he returned to North Carolina, the colony had disappeared; It is still unknown today what caused its demise.
+During the late 1600s and 1700s, large amounts of English people settled in North Carolina; in 1705 the first permanent town was established in Bath.
+The influx of British people was the source of frustration and anger for the Native Americans who previously populated the area and could see their land being systematically taken from them.
+In 1711, the Tuscarora tribe fought back against the intrusion and the Tuscarora war began, however, by 1713, the tribe had been defeated.
+In 1776, North Carolina signed the declaration of independence and on November 21st, 1789, officially became the 12th state of the United States of America.